medovina/llm4code-2024-recodex/README.md

 * solutions_count - The number of solutions ever submitted by students.
 * attachments_count - The number of attachments in the exercise.
 * runtime - The programming language in which we will ask models to solve the exercise in our evaluation.
-* group_id_1, group_name_1 - The ReCodEx group containing this exercise.
+* group_id_1, group_name_1 - The AnonSys group containing this exercise.
 In many but not all instances this indicate the course in which the exercise is assigned.
-* group_id_2, group_name_2 - An alternate ReCodEx group containing the exercise.
+* group_id_2, group_name_2 - An alternate AnonSys group containing the exercise.
 * course - The course to which this exercise belongs.
 We use this field to assign exercises to courses manually if they can't be automatically assigned from group_name_1 and group_name_2.
 * ref_best_score - The best score of any reference solution for the exercise.
 If this is not 1, we will exclude the exercise from our evaluation.
 * links_extern - The number of external links in the exercise specification.
 If this is non-zero, we will exclude the exercise from evaluation unless the field "ok" is true.
 * exclude - If there is any text in this field, the exercise will be excluded from evaluation.
 Typically we use this field to mark duplicates.
 * ok - If this field contains a 1, then we have checked that the exercise can reasonably be included in evaluations even though it has external links.
-* avg_score, ... - More fields with statistics about the exercise's solutions on ReCodEx, not documented in detail at this time.
+* avg_score, ... - More fields with statistics about the exercise's solutions on AnonSys, not documented in detail at this time.

 ### Results files